Judith-Montilla/Breast-Cancer-Prediction-Using-Machine-Learning/README.md

 - **SHAP**: Applied to interpret complex model predictions and understand feature contributions.
 - **Matplotlib & Seaborn**: Utilized for data visualization, including model performance plots and feature importance graphs.

+## Dataset

+The dataset used in this case study is publicly available and can be accessed here:

+- **[Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)**: This dataset contains features extracted from breast cancer images and corresponding diagnosis labels, which were used to train and evaluate the machine learning models in this project.

 ## Repository Contents

 - **`breast_cancer_diagnosis_annotated_code.py`**: Annotated code file containing the complete workflow for data preprocessing, model development, evaluation, and interpretability analysis.